ddaoxuan/zsh/README.md

 ## Setup

 - Clone this repo to `~/.config/zsh`
-- Get all plugins locally (fzf via brew, rest can be via git clone)
+- Get all plugins locally
 - Set source in `~/.zshrc` to `source ~/.config/zsh`

 ## Plugins

+Official plugins can be found [here](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins), to install them just extend the `plugins` property in `~/.config/.zshrc`

-To install plugins, they need to be pulled locally first, and then extended in `~/.config/.zshrc` plugins
+To install custom plugins, they need to be pulled locally first to the $ZSH_CUSTOM/plugins directory, and then extended in `~/.config/.zshrc` plugins

 ### Example install